 - Remove the peppers from the pan and transfer them to a serving plate.

-- Sprinkle the peppers with coarse sea salt and serve immediately.
+- Sprinkle the blistered padron peppers with sea salt flakes and extra virgin olive oil and serve immediately.

 - Preheat your grill or grill basket to medium-high heat.